 The fact that the words ‘Reebok’, ‘best’, and ‘running’ are used in the same sentence show Reebok’s quick resurgence as a running shoe brand.

 Between the late eighties and early 2000s, Reebok used to be a powerful force in the athletic footwear industry.
 And we aren’t talking about just running shoes; Reebok had its claws dug deep into other categories such as basketball, tennis, cross-training, aerobics, and lifestyle footwear.

 The ’90s were the golden period for Nike and Reebok, an era of hype and innovation.
 Footwear tech like Reebok Pump, DMX, and Hexalite went head-to-head with different versions of Nike Air.
 The Air Jordans competed with signature Reebok Allen Iverson basketball shoes.
 And who can forget the Reebok Shaqnosis?

-And it went beyond just loud marketing.
+And it went far beyond loud marketing.
 At one point, Reebok used to make excellent running shoes.
 First released in 1993, Reebok’s excellent Aztrec runner was a worthy competitor to the Nike Pegasus.
 Ditto for the 1992 Pyro.
 Reebok also brought single-piece EVA midsoles into the mainstream with the 3D Opus, Electrolyte, and the Areeba.

 You get the idea – Reebok, like Nike, played an important part in shaping the sports footwear industry as we know it today.

 On a side note, if you like reading about the history of the sports shoe industry or shoes in general, we recommend this guide.
 We have curated a list of books on this topic – collectively, the books cover the stories of the large brands and then some.

 Reebok’s decline in fortunes began soon after adidas acquired it to grow in the competitive North American market.
-For a while, Reebok running footwear had a good home within the ‘Premier running’ category and held their own in a competitive technical running market.
+For a while, Reebok running footwear had a good home within the ‘Premier running’ category and held its own in a competitive technical running market.

 Performance products took a backseat with a new focus on lifestyle and toning.
 That backfired spectacularly in the form of FTC fines, and Reebok began reinventing itself as a fitness brand around cross-training.